-Mining companies are also subject to the requirements provided for in the general environmental statutes applicable to all industries, such as, without limitation, the waste management regulations, approved by Presidential Decree No. 190/12, of 24 August 2012.
+Mining companies are also subject to the requirements provided for in the general environmental statutes applicable to all industries, such as, without limitation, the waste management regulations, approved by Presidential Decree 190/12, of 24 August 2012.

-8.3 What are the closure obligations of the holder of a reconnaissance right, exploration right or mining right?
+9.3 What are the closure obligations of the holder of a reconnaissance right, exploration right or mining right?

 Upon completion of the works, the holders of mineral rights must restore the land and landscape in the terms approved under the EIA.
-Prior to the definitive abandonment of the concession area, holders of mineral rights must request the MMRP to inspect the area of the mineral operations.
+Prior to the definitive abandonment of the concession area, holders of mineral rights must request the MMRP to inspect the mineral operations area.
 This inspection must be carried out in accordance with the plan for closure and abandonment of the mineral operations approved by the MMRP as provided for in the Mining Code and the EIA.

-8.4 Are there any zoning or planning requirements applicable to the exercise of a reconnaissance, exploration or mining right?
+9.4 Are there any zoning or planning requirements applicable to the exercise of a reconnaissance, exploration or mining right?